Grow Grant Application & Information

 Application Process

-Applicants can apply via the online application on the Fertile Ground website, which will go live on September 15, 2024.
+Applicants can apply via the online application on the Fertile Ground website, between September 15 and October 11, 2024.

 Applicants are encouraged to prepare responses to application questions in advance before entering them into the online form, and to fill out the entire application in a single session.